Olivia Julianna: Gen-Z for Change

 Herrera joined Gen-Z for Change in 2021 and was named Director of Politics and Government Affairs in October 2022.
 She helped oversee political strategy and youth civic campaigns.
 She left the organization in August 2023.

 2024 election and beyond

 During the 2024 presidential cycle, Herrera mobilized Gen-Z voters in support of Vice President Kamala Harris, appearing in national media and at the Democratic National Convention.
 In February 2025, she announced that she would step back from formal campaign organizing to focus on systemic issues within the Democratic Party and speak more freely as an outside voice.
 She launched a newsletter and continues to write and comment on progressive politics and youth engagement.

-According to Wired Magazine, Herrera is a member of the Chorus Creator Incubator Program, a subsidiary of the Sixteen Thirty Fund, a dark money group which provides a stipend to political online influencers to promote pro-Democratic party messaging.
+Herrera is a member of the Chorus Creator Incubator Program, a program launched in the wake of the 2024 presidential election to build a progressive creator's ecosystem.

 Recognition

 In December 2022, Bloomberg Media named Herrera one of the 50 Most Influential People in the world.
 She also attended the 2023 State of the Union Address as a guest of Representative Nanette Barragán and confronted Rep. Gaetz at the event.